-A source forest running Exchange 2003, Exchange 2007 or Exchange 2010, where the mailbox currently resides
+A source forest running Exchange 2013, where the mailbox currently resides.

-A target forest with Exchange 2010 installed, where the mailbox will be moved to
+A target forest with Exchange 2013 installed, where the mailbox will be moved to.

-To connect to the Exchange 2010 target forest, you must have the appropriate permission to call the UpdateRecipient cmdlet.
-To see what permissions you need, see the "Recipient Provisioning Permissions" section in the Mailbox Permissions topic.
+To connect to the Exchange 2013 target forest, you must have the appropriate permission to call the UpdateRecipient cmdlet.
+To see what permissions you need, see the "Recipient Provisioning Permissions" section in the Recipients Permissions topic.